barisbahadir/barisbahadir/README.md

 ### Hi ✨

-- 🏠 I’m currently live in Salisbury, Maryland, United States.
+- 🏠 I’m currently live in Istanbul, Turkey.

-- 🔭 I’m currently working on Full Stack Web Development with Spring and React.
+- 🔭 I’m currently working on Full Stack Web Development with Spring Boot 3 and React 18.

-- 🌱 I’m currently learning Vue JS.

 <!--
 **barisbahadir/barisbahadir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.